Finding My Float

 To that end, I’m here to shine a light on the challenges and gifts that come with being diagnosed as an adult with ADHD by candidly sharing my experiences, struggles and discoveries with vulnerability and humor.

 Aloha! 🍍 Howdy! 👋 Nice to meet you 😁

-Spoiler alert: For now at least, I’m writing to you via a pseudonym — well, actually more of a brand new nickname for myself which only a rare few know about.
+Spoiler alert: The name “Imgi” is a bit of a pen name (or pseudonym) — well, actually it’s kind of a nickname (self-created) that only a few people know.
 I’d love to tell you more about it.
 If you’re curious, … please click here.

-When asked once which animal is most representative of my personality, I chose … a dolphin.
-They’re social, playful, smart, loyal, and would kick a shark’s butt to protect the innocent.
+When asked once which animal is most representative of my personality, I chose a dolphin.
+They’re playful, smart, loyal and would kick a shark’s butt to protect the innocent.
 To be sure, I’m often silly, sometimes serious and seldom act my age.
 I certainly don’t feel my age.
-Undoubtedly an empath too, my intuitive compassion runs deep and my overarching shyness disappears entirely if you mess with my peeps.
+Undoubtedly an empath too, my intuitive compassion runs deep and any of my shyness disappears entirely if you mess with my peeps.